-This weekend course is designed to teach the basic principles of Equine Massage so you can massage your own horses or friends and families horses.
-The techniques taught are very simple and effective which are massage techniques, pressure release and mobilisation of the spine.
+This weekend course is designed to teach the basic principles of Equine Massage so you can massage your horses or friends and family’s horses.
+The techniques taught are very simple and effective which are massage techniques, pressure release, and mobilization of the spine.

 No prior massage experience is needed, just a love of helping horses.

 Course Times: 9.00 am – 4.30 pm on Saturday and Sunday.
 Morning and afternoon tea will be provided.